pinobatch/little-things-gb/ca83/README.md

 So as a proof of concept, I reimplemented [6502 as a macro pack] for the ca65 assembler in its `.setcpu "none"` mode.
 Based on this work, I asked blargg, who was more familiar with SPC700 than I was, to implement [SPC700 as a macro pack].
+Likewise, ARM9 implemented [casfx], or Super FX GSU as a macro pack.

 This project demonstrates a macro pack implementing all opcodes of SM83, an 8-bit architecture created by Sharp and used by the CPU core